''DEMO''

 • The 7" liner notes credit Martin Farkas for the recording (1st August 2001) and note the first 5 tracks were released on a tape in late December 2001, i.e. it's the 'Official' version, but track 6 'Sirens' is restored from the 'Original' so it's BOTH versions.
 Even better than that...
 Track 7 'Black Iron Prison' is from the '+5' (sort of), so you get the full 'Demo Trilogy' experience as of should be, carefully pruned of troublesome anthems that might distract from these elemental sparks...

 • The 7'' liner notes do not credit Martin Farkas with the vocals on ''Achilles List'', meaning this song is the only recording of Damian's vocals that don't sound like Damian and it's pure coincidence that the person they sound exactly like, happened to be in very close proximity to the microphone when the vocal sound waves were produced.
-To suggest otherwise would open a can of worms; just do the math: Martin's vocals + Jonah hitting something + 2 or 3 other buds = Career Suicide.
+To suggest otherwise would open a can of worms; Martin's vocals + Jonah hitting something + 2 or 3 other dudes = Career Suicide.

 Black Iron Prison: